Global Social Compliance

 Monitoring & Compliance

-TJX or its designated third-party auditor or agent shall have the right to monitor and assess compliance with these principles.
-Our vendors must be transparent and honest in all communications with TJX, our auditors and agents.
+TJX or its designated third-party auditor or agent shall have the right to monitor and assess compliance with the principles described in this Code of Conduct.
+Our vendors must be transparent and honest in all communications with TJX, our auditors, and agents.
 A violation of this Code of Conduct may result in required corrective action, cancellation of purchase order(s), and/or termination of the business relationship.

 Violations of this Code of Conduct can be reported through the TJX Helpline at TJXethicsline.ethicspoint.com or by calling (US #) 800-TJX-6488 (800-859-6488).